Archomeda/kormir-discord-bot/README.md

  - Start: `docker-compose up -d`

 ### Manual (linux)
- - Install the following software:
+ - The bot requires the software to be installed:
-   - Node.js v6
+   - Node.js 7.6+
    - MongoDB 3.4
    - Redis 3.2 (optional, make sure to configure it in the options if installed)
  - Clone or download the zip of a specific version (or master if that isn't available)